 8 Our students have received national honors.
 Our international war crimes research program was nominated for the Nobel Peace Prize for our students’ work on the trial of former Liberian President Charles Taylor, and our Jessup International Law Moot court team was the last American team to win the World Championship.
 In 2014, our Craven Constitutional Moot Court team won the Scribes Award, given to the best Brief, out of all the nation’s moot court competitions.
-And in 2016, seven of our students won national essay contests.
+In 2016, seven of our students won national writing contests and in 2017, our Mock Trial Team won the Regional Competition.

 7 We lead the nation in study-abroad and work-abroad opportunities.
 We have semester abroad programs with 22 foreign law schools on five continents, and concurrent JD/LLM degree programs with universities in London, Paris, Madrid and Hangzhou (China).
 We also provide opportunities for students to spend a summer or semester interning at international courts and NGOs across the globe.
 Our multi-million dollar endowed Frederick K. Cox International Law Center provides funding to help pay their travel and living expenses.

 6 We're one of the nation's oldest law schools.
 We've trained exceptional minds in the theory and practice of the law for 125 years.
-Our commitment to social justice is equally historic: Our first class in 1892 included an African-American student; today, 20 percent of our students are under-represented minorities.
+Our commitment to social justice is equally historic: Our first class in 1892 included an African American student; today, 20 percent of our students are under-represented minorities.
+In 2017 we established the Stephanie Tubbs Jones Scholarships to help make it possible for students interested in public interest law to attend our school.

 5 We have a faculty of leading scholars.
 Our law faculty is ranked 25th in the nation (top 12 percent) in scholarly impact.
 Their work has been cited by the U.S. Supreme Court, the International Court of Justice, International Criminal Tribunals, and many other courts; they regularly testify before Congress and they frequently appear in the media -- and their first priority is the success of our students.